AeroDump/contracts/README.md

 **Hands-Free Automation with Multi-Network Support:**
 - Chainlink Automation allows for `automatic triggering` of the token distribution from the LayerZero vault, while `LayerZero CCIP` ensures that tokens can be distributed across `multiple networks`.
 This enables cross-chain token distribution without the need for constant developer or operator intervention.

+**Cross-Chain Attestation Updates: **
+- When a user verifies a project on AeroDumpAttestations (which lives on Base Sepolia), attestation data is automatically updated in AeroDumpOFTAdapter via AeroDumpComposer using `LayerZero's omnichain messaging with the composed message pattern`.
+AeroDumpOFTAdapter and `AeroDumpComposer run on the Hedera chain`, ensuring `cross-chain data updates`.

+**LayerZero Omnichain Token Transfer: **
+- Users can lock tokens on supported chains, and recipients can receive those tokens on any chain they choose, utilizing `LayerZero’s omnichain token transfer feature`.

 **Cross-Chain Flexibility:**
 - With LayerZero CCIP, users or project owners can distribute tokens across various networks like `Ethereum, Solana, Avalanche`, and others.
 The tokens are `bridged seamlessly` to the chosen network during the distribution process.